jedld/android_internals_handbook/README.md

 * vold - daemon that handles mounting of storage devices
 * zygote - aka app_process32/64 - The android runtime, that gets forked per app process.
 This usually runs last.
 You're custom ROM is usually good to go if it reaches this part.
 * bootanimation - A service that gets started to display the boot animation.
 If this works in your custom ROM you at least got the most important parts of the display framework working.
+* surfaceflinger - A service that handles sending of buffers to a virtual or physical display.
+These can be opengl buffers or software buffers.